ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 26, 2022: Tendermint

+Weakly synchronous PBFT consensus protocol
+3 Phases of PBFT
+Propose
+Precommit
+Commit
+Every stage requires 2/3 votes of validators who are chose based on their economic stake in the crypto

 #### Jan 25, 2022: Dogecoin: Proof of Burn

 More bitcoins you burn, more likely your block will be selected.